lxqt/lxqt-wayland-session/README.md

 * Hyprland

 At startup default configuration files for compositors will be copied to `$XDG_CONFIG_HOME/lxqt/wayland` directory if not existing, except for labwc and `kwin_wayland` where their default configuration location is used.
 In `lxqt-config-session` a "Wayland Settings" page will be enabled.
+By default no compositor is set and if empty a session with a temporary setting for labwc is used, showing a notification about choosing a compositor.

 ![Wayland Settings](lxqt-config-session.png)